daizutabi/ivory/docs/tutorial/callbacks.md

 id(caller)
 ```

-This caller-receiver network among arbitrary object collection builds a complex machine learning workflow.
+This caller-receiver network among arbitrary instance collection builds a complex machine learning workflow.

 The `Run` class is a subclass of the `CallbackCaller` class and performs more library-specific process.
 We uses this `Run` class below.

-## Example Preparation
+## Example Callback: Results

-To work with the callbacks, we create data and model set that we have used.
+To work with the `Results` callback, we create data and model set.
 For more details about the following code, see [Creating Instance](../instance) section.

 ```python
 import yaml